GustavoOS/ARMAria/README.md

 # ARMAria
-Processor deisgned to work on a FPGA system: Altera DE2 - 115.
+Processor designed to work on the FPGA system Altera DE2 - 115.